Krupabai Satthianadhan: Teaching career

 A year later she was back at Madras, where she met and developed a friendship with Samuel Satthianadhan, the Reverend's son.
 In 1881 Samuel and Krupabai married.
 Soon after Samuel got a job as Headmaster of Breeks Memorial School in Ootacamund.
-In Ootacamund Krupabai was able to start a school for Muslim girls with help from the Church Missionary Society, and she also taught in a number of other girls schools as well.
+In Ootacamund, Krupabai was able to start a school for Muslim girls with help from the Church Missionary Society, and she also taught in a number of other girls schools as well.
 Ootacamund was a hill station renowned for its salubrious climate and Krupabai's health stayed fair.
-She was able to find the time and energy to write, and published articles under the byline 'An Indian Lady' in leading periodicals.
+She was able to find the time and energy to write, and published articles under the byline "An Indian Lady" in leading periodicals.

 Three years later the couple moved to Rajamundry, and Krupabai became ill again, so they relocated to Kumbakonam.
-In spite of the changeableness of her health this was a very productive period for her, and by the time they returned permanently to Madras in 1886 she was ready to begin a full-scale novel.
+In spite of the changeableness of her health this was a very productive period for her, and by the time they returned permanently to Madras in 1886, she was ready to begin a full-scale novel.
 Saguna was serialised between 1887 and 1888 in the prestigious Madras Christian College Magazine.
 However, during this time her only child died before reaching its first birthday and she was plunged into depression for which she required treatment.

 Her tuberculosis was diagnosed in Bombay but was certified beyond cure.
 Knowing that she had little time to live, she began work on Kamala.
 She worked continuously on the book till her death, breaking off only to write a memoir of her father-in-law and an unfinished one of her mother-in-law.

-Her death came as a great blow to her admirers and just a few months afterwards a scholarship for women was set up in her memory at the Madras Medical College, and a memorial medal at the University of Madras for the best female Matriculation candidate in English.
+Satthianadhan died in Madras on 8 August 1894.
+Her death came as a great blow to her admirers, and just a few months afterwards a scholarship for women was set up in her memory at the Madras Medical College, as well as a memorial medal at the University of Madras for the best female Matriculation candidate in English.
 Her novels were published as books and translated into Tamil.